ponik73/sur/README_audio.md

 5. We are running n iterations to get distinct results.
    We set the number of iterations for each training before starting.
 The program runs n iterations and calculates the correctness of the target model, the correctness of the non-target model, and also the average correctness which is calculated as `(correctness_target + correctness_non_target) / 2`  and this average correctness gives us a better understanding of how good the parameters are.
 For each iteration:
    1. Initialize mean vectors to randomly selected data points from corresponding class.
 This code is from the provided codes.
    2. We measure the time for training the two GMMs for target and non-target models.
 In this step, we tried different numbers of iterations, with a maximum of 100.
 This training was slow and took 650 seconds which is almost 11 minutes.
 From the log information about total log-likelihoods, we discovered that the convergence is mostly around the 30th iteration which is the same as in the provided codes.
+30 iterations took approximatelly 198 seconds.
 We also tried to eliminate EM algorithm training, but the correctness decreased.
 Increasing the number of iterations in EM algorithm training led to slower training but better results.
 After convergence, the results also converged.

 After 90 iterations of the EM algorithm to train the two GMMs from target and non-target, we have had:
 ```